pieroproietti/penguins-eggs/README.md

 > To learn more about the implementation and source code of the `eggs syncfrom` command, you can visit the following link: [src/commands/syncfrom.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/syncfrom.ts)

 ## `eggs syncto`
- The `eggs syncto` command is designed to save users and user data in a LUKS (Linux Unified Key Setup) volume located inside the iso.
+ <p align="justify"> The `eggs syncto` command is designed to save users and user data in a LUKS (Linux Unified Key Setup) volume located inside the iso.
 It is a command-line interface (CLI) command that can be executed with various options.
-Here is an expanded and rewritten explanation of the command:
+Here is an expanded and rewritten explanation of the command:</p>

 **USAGE**
 ```